 - how to connect with a tutor,

-Speak to the instructor and/or the teaching assistant about your difficulties.
-He/she might be able to provide helpful tips.
+Speak to the instructor and/or the teaching assistant (TA) about your difficulties.
+They might be able to provide helpful tips.

-If dropping any of PSYCH 291, 292, 391, 392-399, 451-463, 465, 467 please consult with Psychology Undergraduate Advisor beforehand.
-Consider carefully course availability, degree requirements (see psychology programs for the check lists), and sequencing of prerequisites when making the decision.
+If dropping any of PSYCH 291, 292, 391, 389-399, 451-463, 465, 467 please consult with Psychology Undergraduate Advisor beforehand.
+Consider carefully course availability, degree requirements (see psychology programs page for the check lists), and sequencing of prerequisites when making the decision.